The Place of Irish Craft Beer: Exploring the growth and evolution of the Irish craft brewing industry post-1990.

 Microbreweries per 100,000 residents

-Looking at the number of microbreweries per 100,00 residents of each county in the Republic.
+Using the same database of Irish beers mentioned previously, this map presents the number of microbreweries per 100,00 residents of each county calculated from the 2016 census figures.

 Microbreweries Over Time